PedroDaniluz/PedroDaniluz/README.md

   <p>
     🚀 I am enrolled in the Computer Engineering course at <a href = https://www.fiap.com.br>FIAP</a>.<br><br>
     ✨ This repository was created with the purpose of recording and documenting my progress in the field of programming.<br><br>
-    👨‍💻 Currently I have been dedicating myself to studying programming languages such as C, C++, Python, JavaScript, and Dart (Flutter).
+    👨‍💻 Currently I have been dedicating myself to studying programming languages such as Java, Python, C, C++, JavaScript, and Dart (Flutter).
 I'm also learning and working with HTML, and CSS.<br><br>
     🛠 Proficient with a diverse array of development and design tools, my toolkit includes VSCode, JetBrains' Softwares, Android Studio, Xcode, as well as design platforms like Figma, CorelDraw, and Illustrator.<br>
   </p>
 </section>